mangirishdalvi/Implementation-of-standard-Map-API/README.md

 ## Synopsis

 Implementation of a subset of the Map API in standard C++ library.

+## Usage

+Usage is similar to that of `std::map`.